scraggo/scraggo.github.io/_drafts/initial-screens.md

 If you aren't the best with \_\_\_, here are some ways of replying to a question you're not sure about (or don't have any answer)...

-A general spiel about your salary needs (and what you're bottom is)
+- A general spiel about your salary needs (and what you're bottom line is)

+> My past salaries don't really count because the pay was based on me still learning the craft.
+I know the industry average pay for Junior developers is $X. That's my bottom line.
+Ideally I'd be making between $Y and \$Z and I'd be happy to talk about bonus structures in order to make that.

 Early indicators of fit for me